makrai/notes/frege892-sinn-bedeut.md

 were coming -even though in fact they might have been already approaching.

 Just as a conviction or a belief is the ground of a feeling, it can, as in inference, also be the ground of a conviction.
-In the sentence: `Columbus inferred from the roundness of the Earth that he could reach India by travelling towards the west,' we have as the reference of the parts two thoughts, that the Earth is round, and that Columbus by travelling to the west could reach India.
+In the sentence: _Columbus inferred from the roundness of the Earth that he could reach India by travelling towards the west,_ we have as the reference of the parts two thoughts, that the Earth is round, and that Columbus by travelling to the west could reach India.
 All that is relevant here is that Columbus was convinced of both, and that the one conviction was a ground for the other.